dylkot/cNMF/README.md

 # cNMF code and example data

 > Running cNMF proceeds through a serious of steps starting from a filtered count matrix and ending with a set of estimated gene expression program spectra and their usages for each cell in the dataset.
 This can be a powerful approach to analyzing single-cell RNA-Seq data where some cells express activity programs in addition to their identity program.
-For now, if you use this code, please cite [the manuscript](https://www.biorxiv.org/content/early/2018/04/30/310599) on bioarxiv
+For now, if you use this code, please cite [the manuscript](https://www.biorxiv.org/content/early/2018/04/30/310599) on bioarxiv.

+In addition to this code for running cNMF, all of the analysis in the manuscript available for exploration and re-execution on [Code Ocean](https://codeocean.com/2018/11/20/identifying-gene-expression-programs-of-cell-type-identity-and-cellular-activity-with-single-cell-rna-seq/code).
+This includes examples of running cNMF on real data and downstream analyses.

 # Make sure you have the appropriate packages installed.